meincken/code-test/README.md

 `yarn start` or `npm run start`

-This will open the project in (http://localhost:3000)
+This will open the project in http://localhost:3000

+Due to time constraints I didn't have time to write any test scripts, but had planned it into my timeline.